jinyangustc/jyzk-cls/README.md

-# Simple Zettelkasten Setup in Latex
+# Simple Zettelkasten Setup in LaTex

 A quick introduction of Zettelkasten can be found on [Wikipedia](https://en.wikipedia.org/wiki/Zettelkasten).
 For a more in-depth